 Cancelling orders involves calling DELETE with both an OrderId and and AccountKey of the order that is to be deleted

 If a delete is issued against an entry order, that can lead to a silent cascading delete on the related orders as well.
 Multiple orders can be cancelled in one call by providing a comma separated list of OrderIds as long as the orders are on the same account.
 However, the orders are attempted cancelled one by one and cancellation will stop if an error is encountered.

 Editing orders involves calling PATCH and providing an OrderId in addition to the new values for the fields.
-For instance changing the above single order to a new target price of 1.06270 can look like this (assuming the order id of the order was 49039256)
+For instance changing the target order price of an existing order can look like this.

 If an order is changed, all fields relevant for that order must be provided.
 Order editing can be done as a single operation by providing the entire order structure.